Kneesnap/FrogLord/resources/documentation/games/greatquest/entity-descriptions.md

 defaultFlags=...

 # Each entity has a sphere surrounding it, centered at the entity's world position.
-# This sphere is used for fast vicinity checks, usually if two entities are close to each other.
+# This sphere is used mainly for collision, so the sphere should always contain all parts of the collision proxy.
+# If the sphere is too small, the player might get stuck when touching the entity collision.
-# NOTE: Waypoint entity descriptions have the option of ignoring this sphere in favor of a bounding box instead.
+# NOTE: Waypoint descriptions may use a bounding box instead, leaving this data unused.
 boundingSpherePos=0, 0, 0
 boundingSphereRadius=1
 ```